Elon Musk's Alleged Email To Employees on Tesla's Big Picture - Slashdot

 This email and any files transmitted with it are confidential and intended solely for the use of the individual or entity to whom they are addressed.

-Re:Musk must be kicking himself (Score:4, Insightful)
+Re:Musk must be kicking himself (Score:5, Insightful)

 Why would he kick himself?
 This email is clearly intended to be leaked.
 "We're doing great and we're going to do better!"
 Why wouldn't he want the press to repeat that message?